EMIT-leadership-development/emit/_programs/religious-leaders.md

     sprite_selection_number:
     image_url: >-
       https://res.cloudinary.com/sonya-ninja/image/upload/c_thumb,w_300,h_300,f_auto,q_auto/v1620895841/emit/images/spiritual/EMIT-spiritual-leadership_wyn66m.jpg
-  - title: Kingdom of God
+  - title: The Kingdom of God
     objective: >-
       This course examines the Biblical understanding of the Kingdom and how it provides us with an understanding of all that we do for Christ